In this section

 - A small copper or plastic T shaped device which sits in the uterus (your womb)

-- A copper coil works straight away and lasts for 5-10 years, whilst a hormonal coil works for 3-5 years
+- A copper coil works straight away and lasts for 5-10 years, whilst a hormonal coil works for up to 6 years.

 - A small procedure is needed to fit this device which usually takes about 15 minutes.
 You may experience a little discomfort when it is fitted, similar to period pain, but it will only last for a short time.